 Lastly, Square Capital does not charge a prepayment penalty.
 You won’t save on interest by paying early, but that’s better than being charged for paying early.

-What are the Disadvantages of Square Capital?
+What Are the Disadvantages of Square Capital?

 The most significant disadvantage of Square Capital is that it’s only available for Square customers.
 Much like PayPal and Stripe, many Square customers are younger, smaller businesses.
-Older businesses have likely used the same payment processor for years and are therefore less likely to switch to a POS system like Square.
+Older businesses have likely used the same payment processor for years and are less likely to switch to a POS system like Square.

 Also, the repayment structure for the Flex Loan is somewhat deceiving.
 With a traditional merchant cash advance, payments fluctuate with sales volume.
 When you make lots of sales, you pay more, and vice versa.
 The same system applies to the Flex Loan, but only to a certain point.
-Earlier, we noted that you have to pay at least one-eighteenth of your principle every 60 days.
+Earlier, we noted that you have to pay at least one-eighteenth of your principal every 60 days.
 You also have to pay off your principal within eighteen months.
 But what if your daily payments haven’t put you on track to fulfill one of these requirements?
 What if you run into a string of slow days?

 You may have to make manual payments to stay on track with these requirements even though you’ve been following the rules and making daily payments thus far.